 Transitions XTRActive Lenses do change while you are driving a car however they maintain a constant slight tint when lightened.
 Patients who prefer a darker tinted lens even inside enjoy this feature of XTRActive.
 If you do not get XTRActive transition lenses they will only tint slightly in the car or not at all.
 Transition lenses are UV activated and have to be exposed to UV rays before they start to darken.
 So if you want Transitions in the car – XTRActive might be the right choice for you!
 With all our Transition lenses you are given 30 days to try them out.
 If you don’t like your Transition lenses after 30 days we can put you in a Transition free lens at no extra charge!

-Dry Eye Syndrome (DES) is one of the most common eye disorders in North America.
+Dry eye (also known as dry eye syndrome, dry eye disease, or Ocular Surface Disease) is one of the most common eye disorders in North America.
 Redness, burning, itching, blurred vision, light sensitivity, foreign body sensation, grittiness and, in some cases, excessive tearing are all symptoms patients with dry eyes can experience.
-DES is a result of a disruption of the tear film that covers the eyes, either from decreased tear production (medications, age, hormonal changes, autoimmune diseases), tear evaporation (improper lid closure, decreased blinking), or abnormalities in the components of the tear layer (mucus, watery or lipid (oily) layer glands).
-While there is no “cure” for DES, it is a manageable condition.
-I would recommend visiting with your optometrist to discuss dry eye management and contact lens options suitable to meet your needs.
+Dry eye is a result of a disruption of the tear film that covers the eyes, either from decreased tear production (medications, age, hormonal changes, autoimmune diseases), tear evaporation (improper lid closure, decreased blinking), or abnormalities in the components of the tear layer (mucus, watery or lipid (oily) layer glands).
+While there is no “cure” for dry eye, it is a manageable condition.
+We offer treatments and products that can help minimize you discomfort.
+Book an appointment with Eye Etiquette to discuss dry eye management and contact lens options suitable to meet your needs.

 This is a big no no. Not everybody’s eyes are the same curvature and shape.
 Your contact lenses prescription is probably different from your friends.
 You could not only damage your eyes from the wrong size of contact, but also contract infections from sharing lenses.